nelson-lang/nelson-gitbook/markdown/en/functions_manager/builtin.md

 ## Description

 <p>
-            <b>builtin</b> calls the base built-in described by its name or function handle and input arguments.</p>
+            builtin calls the base built-in described by its name or function handle and input arguments.</p>

 ## Example